-The second ship in Disney’s fleet, Disney Wonder was launched a year after the Disney Magic, and together they elevated the idea of what it meant to cruise with kids.
+The second ship in Disney Cruise Line’s fleet, Disney Wonder was launched a year after Disney Magic, and together they elevated the idea of what it meant to cruise with kids.
 For many passengers, the happiest surprise is that Disney really is, as they say, in the details.
 These ships are not floating theme parks but rather elegant throwbacks to the golden age of cruising.
 While the prices are higher than other family cruises, the service and food quality are higher, too.

 What We Love

-Family-friendly Staterooms: Larger than the cruise industry standard, Disney cabins feature pull-down daybeds for kids, oh-so-handy split bathrooms, ample storage, and (for families of five) Murphy beds.
-Portable cribs and Diaper Genies are available upon request for no extra charge.
+Family-Friendly Staterooms: Larger than the cruise industry standard, Disney cabins feature pull-down beds for kids, oh-so-handy split bathrooms, ample storage, and (for families of five) Murphy beds.
+Portable cribs and Diaper Genie disposal systems are available upon request at no extra charge.

-Rotational Dining: Your family dines at a new venue every night (the better to sample all three main restaurants) and your waitstaff follows you.
+Rotational Dining: Your family dines at a new venue every night (the better to sample all three main restaurants), and your waitstaff follows you.
 The result is service that’s personalized but never stiff.
 When you arrive on the second night, your kids’ favorite drinks will be waiting on the table.
 Don't skip the night in Animator's Palate: Each passenger gets to create a drawing of a character, which is then turned into a cartoon before the end of the meal.

 Best Known For

-Standout Kids Clubs: Amazing play spaces and a terrific array of age-specific activities for babies to teens keep kids busy with science experiments, pizza parties, cooking classes, video-game tournaments, and fun with Marvel.
+Standout Kids Clubs: Amazing play spaces and a terrific array of age-specific activities for everyone from babies to teens keep kids busy with science experiments, pizza parties, cooking classes, video game tournaments, and fun with Marvel.
 A highlight for the little girls on board: the "Frozen"-themed coronation ceremony.
 (Just don't ask to take pictures: Aside from open houses, there are no adults allowed in these spaces.

 Memorable Deck Parties: From the first night’s Sail-Away Celebration to Pirate Night and fireworks at sea, deck parties are a high-spirited blend of music, dancing, and Disney characters.